-Thirty-five years ago, Atwood came to national attention with the publication of The Handmaid’s Tale.
-Since then, she’s gained a whole new level of adoration following the 2016 election and the release of the eponymous Hulu series—at least by the part of the population who viewed Trump’s presidency as a frightening step toward the authoritarian patriarchy the book depicts.
+Atwood has written more than 40 books of fiction, poetry and essays.
+Thirty-five years ago, she came to national attention with the publication of The Handmaid’s Tale.
+Since then, she’s gained a whole new level of adoration following the release of the eponymous Hulu series.

 Atwood previously told PEOPLE that her book resonates with people coping with President Trump’s ascension to the White House — and concerns that he will roll back protections for women.

 “It’s a women’s reproductive issue that has already been pushed pretty hard in some states,” she says.
 Beyond President Trump’s personal attacks on women, he has also threatened to defund Planned Parenthood, and banned funding to international health groups that provide abortions.